Prag8855/aab/content/guides/german-health-insurance.md

 ### Best public health insurance

-[Public health insurers](/glossary/Krankenkasse) have almost the same cost and coverage.
-The price difference is less than 20€ per month after taxes.
+[Public health insurers](/glossary/Krankenkasse) have almost the same cost and coverage.[^85] The price difference is less than 20€ per month after taxes.
 The biggest difference is customer service.[^15]

 If you need an English-speaking public health insurer, choose [Barmer](/out/barmer) or [Techniker Krankenkasse](/out/feather-tk).
 Barmer has the best English-language support and service for immigrants.[^57] Techniker Krankenkasse is also [very good](/guides/techniker-krankenkasse-review), and slightly cheaper.{{ fail_on('2025-12-31') }}